balusena/kubernetes-for-devops/14-Kubernetes Advanced Scheduling/Kubernetes Advanced Scheduling.md

 ![Kubernetes Pod Affinity 1](https://github.com/balusena/kubernetes-for-devops/blob/main/14-Kubernetes%20Advanced%20Scheduling/podaffinity_1.png)

 Consider our "todo-ui" and "todo-api" applications.
 If "todo-ui" is deployed on a node in the "us-east-1" region, we can use `podAffinity` to deploy "todo-api" in the same region.
-We define the label selector and the "topology key" in `podAffinity`.
+We define the label selector and the "topologykey" in `podAffinity`.
 Kubernetes scheduler then ensures that the new pod is scheduled onto a node with the same label, so both applications are co-located.